 While there is not much that patients can do to prevent root canal failure, they are in charge of finding a well-trained endodontist to perform the procedure and getting a crown over the tooth when recommended.
 After getting a root canal, continuing good oral hygiene can prevent future decay of the tooth and the need for endodontic retreatment.

 Trust a trained and well-practiced endodontist who uses the most innovative tools available to improve root canal treatment.
-That doctor is Dr. Estes at Innovative Endodontics.
+If you live in Summerville, SC, or the surrounding areas, you can find that doctor at Innovative Endodontics.
 While no endodontic procedure is without risks, we do everything to prevent the root canals we perform from failing.
 So now you do not need to worry about can a root canal fail.
 If you do experience complications from a previous root canal, we can also perform endodontic retreatment to correct the issue.
 Contact us today to schedule a consultation or find out more about getting your dentist to refer you to our practice.
 Let us help to change your mind about root canal treatment.